marcopaganini/angel/README.md

 ## Before anything else, please read this

 This is **very outdated** software, writen two decades ago to scratch an itch.
-It's not supported and pretty much orphaned.
-I decided to make it available on github as there's some people who are still using it, but I have no plans to provide any updates or create new versions.
+It's not supported and should be considered orphaned.
+I decided to make it available on github for archaeological purposes, and for the few people who are still using it.
+There are no plans to provide any fixes or create new versions.
 Twenty plus years is a long time in this industry and I'd be surprised if it works out of the box at all.

 ## Introduction